haaakez/ascii-video-renderer/README.md

 ./build/ascii-video [path/to/video]
 ```

-or:
+to run the application through the flake:

 ```sh
 nix run . -- [path/to/video]
 ```

-the app also has an open button for choosing another video.
+the application also has an open button for choosing another video.

 ## build without Nix